ofiwg/libfabric/README.md

       5-6: Debug/Release v141 (VS 2017 tool set)
       7-8: Debug/Release v142 (VS 2019 tool set)

-  make sure you choose the correct target fitting your compiler.
+  Make sure you choose the correct target fitting your compiler.
-  By default the library will be compiled to `<libfabricroot>\x64\<yourconfigchoice>`
+  By default, the library will be compiled to `<libfabricroot>\x64\<yourconfigchoice>`

 - 3. linking your library
-  - right click your project and select properties.
+  - right-click your project and select properties.
   - choose C/C++ > General and add `<libfabricroot>\include` to "Additional include Directories"
   - choose Linker > Input and add `<libfabricroot>\x64\<yourconfigchoice>\libfabric.lib` to "Additional Dependencies"
-  - depending on what you are building you may also need to copy `libfabric.dll` into the targetfolder of your own project.
+  - depending on what you are building, you may also need to copy `libfabric.dll` into the target folder of your project.